What is new in Smart Buildings?

 Smart buildings security is another crucial aspect when it comes to managing a building.
-Fire, intrusion, and access to control systems are key components to a smart and connected building.
-LoRaWAN systems based on sensors contribute to creating an effective alarm chain, connecting doors, windows, emergency buttons, motion detection or tracking devices will allow to have a well-rehearsed and proofed building.
+Fire, intrusion, and access to control systems are key components of a smart and connected building.
+LoRaWAN systems based on sensors contribute to creating an effective alarm chain, connecting doors, windows, emergency buttons, motion detection or tracking devices will allow having a well-rehearsed and proofed building.

-IoT solutions also allow to manage the people occupying the building.
+IoT solutions also allow for the management of the people occupying the building.
 Workspace occupancy dashboards can also be configured to increase or downsize offices and reallocate unused areas.
 Environmental dashboards can also be set up to provide real-time and historical monitoring of environment data like temperature, light, humidity, or motion detection to improve work conditions and end useless energy consumption costs.

 Enhance workspace safety while fighting COVID-19

 As well as monitoring the building itself, workspace management solutions can help control and stop the disease from spreading.
 IoT solutions like the Indoor Air Quality Monitoring or the Proximity Detection & Contact Tracing for COVID-19 Starter Kits work to help keep Coronavirus risk at a minimum through digitalized workplace security.

 The Indoor Air Quality Monitoring Starter Kit focuses on the increasing attention Indoor Air Quality (IAQ) has been gaining during the last years from environmental governance authorities, which are making IAQ-related standards stricter each time.